Politics of the United Kingdom: Current political landscape

 The present dispute within the Labour party is likely causing the leftist political coalition to further fragment since the catastrophic result in 2019.
 Polling generally indicates that at present (August 2021) Labour has lost significant portions of its vote share to the Green party and the Liberal Democrats.
 At Labour Conference 2021, several showdowns between the left and right of the party are expected to take place.
 This includes but is not limited to: a motion to give members power to approve or reject decisions over the Labour whip within the PLP, a potential rejection of the pro-Starmer interim General Secretary David Evans by unions and members alike, a debate over PR and a significant debate over the loss of members and their subscription fees since Corbyn's expulsion which has left the party in a dire state regarding its activist and financial bases.

 The SNP and the Scottish Greens won the right to form a Scottish coalition government in May 2021.
 The precise arrangement is loose and allows the Greens freedom to criticise official SNP policy on key areas of disagreement.
 However, it provides FM Nicola Sturgeon with a mandate to call for a new independence referendum after the failed one in 2014.
 Proponents of a new referendum particularly cite Brexit as changing the political situation, thus leading Scots to be more pro-independence than in 2014.
 As an issue, Scottish independence is known to cross-cut across party lines, with many Scottish Labour voters in particular being favourable to the prospect of independence.

+In 2022, the Democracy Index rated the United Kingdom as a "full democracy" ranking 18th worldwide with an overall score of 8.28 out of a maximum of 10.
+The V-Dem Democracy Indices ranked United Kingdom 22nd worldwide on electoral democracy.

 Membership

 All political parties have membership schemes that allow members of the public to actively influence the policy and direction of the party to varying degrees, though particularly at a local level.
 Membership of British political parties is around 1% of the British electorate, which is lower than in all European countries except for Poland and Latvia.
 Overall membership to a political party has been in decline since the 1950s.
 In 1951, the Conservative Party had 2.2 million members, and a year later in 1952 the Labour Party reached their peak of 1 million members (of an electorate of around 34 million).

 The table below details the membership numbers of political parties that have more than 5,000 members.

 No data could be collected for the four parties of Northern Ireland: the DUP, UUP, SDLP, and Sinn Féin.
 However, in January 1997, it was estimated that the UUP had 10,000 – 12,000 members, and the DUP had 5,000 members.

 In December 2020, the UK Independence Party had 3,888 members.

-In June 2019, Reform UK claimed to have 115,000 registered supporters.